-MiA, in cooperation with Buddhist Global Relief and our local partners from CCREAD Cameroon, is continuing to support the education of widows and single mothers in Cameroon.
+MiA, in cooperation with Buddhist Global Relief and our local partners from CCREAD Cameroon, did support the education of widows and single mothers in Cameroon from 2020 to 2022.

 CCREAD is a non-profit organization that works to eradicate extreme poverty and hunger by promoting universal education, inclusion, and gender equality within the framework of environmental sustainability.
 Marginalized and disadvantaged women and girls, in particular, will be supported through education, health, and community empowerment projects.

 Many women are affected by sexual and domestic violence, suffer trauma from cultural practices such as female genital mutilation (FGM), or breast beating, are married early, become pregnant quickly, and are often abandoned by their husbands and left alone because they cannot return to their families.
 Many of these girls and young women have been unable to finish school.
 In the case of unintentional pregnancies, they are usually abandoned.
 In order to survive, they often resort to illegal sex trafficking.

 Only by acquiring professional skills can they become economically independent and overcome poverty.
 The project further helps them integrate into society by teaching additional skills that facilitate their integration into society and their entry into working life.